davidghatanebk/mtm6201-final-/README.md

 3-- Had issues while making the project page with a lot of forms with the help of youtube tutorial I was able to make it happen.

+Images
+1-- images used in banner are exported from figma

+2-- All the svg images are exported from [svgrepo](https://www.svgrepo.com/)